ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Duration:** See text

-You briefly rewrites the rules of reality in your immediate vicinity.
-You alter the fundamental laws of physics and magic inside your plane of existence.
-You can choose up to three effects, such as:
+Yukari briefly rewrites the rules of reality in her immediate vicinity.
+She alters the fundamental laws of physics and magic inside her plane of existence.
+She can choose up to three effects, such as:

 - Gravity is reversed, allowing creatures to walk on walls or ceilings.
 - Magic becomes unstable, causing all spells cast within the area to require a DC 20 spellcasting check or fail.